mikrono/tModLoaderWiki_kr_ko/Mod-Browser.md

 ### Malicious Code
 Don't do it.
 The mods you upload are tagged with your Steam identity.
 Your will be **permanently banned** from the browser and all of your mods will be removed.
 We will also notify Terraria and Steam staff about you and your malicious code.

+## Frequently Asked Questions (FAQ)
+### No one can download my mod
+This can happen if you finished github integration and then made your repository private.
+Repositories linked to mods have to be public so the Mod Browser can redirect to the releases.

+### It won't publish my mod
+Reread the instructions on the [Mod Browser Registration page](http://javid.ddns.net/tModLoader/register.php).